Tails86/greplica/README.md

 ## Installation
 This project is uploaded to PyPI at https://pypi.org/project/greplica/

-To install, ensure you are connected to the internet and execute: `python3 -m pip install greplica`
+To install, ensure you are connected to the internet and execute: `python3 -m pip install greplica --upgrade`

 Once installed, there will be a script called `greplica` under Python's script directory.
 If `grep` is not found on the system, then a script called `grep` will also be installed.
 Ensure Python's